PritishkumarMahar/LIVE_PROJECT/README.md

-# LIVE_PROJECT
+# Live-Project
-It will be a complete  full stack college live project .
+This will be a complete full stack college live project.